yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 The libbitcoin team has a comprehensive understanding of this table's version values for the first row, Bitcoin (**BTC**), and has recently updated the bx CLI to support 100+ other altcoins.
 This awareness might create a common client-side code base, a merge, fostering convergence of existing Bitcoin altcoin code forks.
 However, such decisions will be at the discretion of altcoin main branch developers.
 Substantial server-side **bitcoin-server (bs)** node convergence opportunities will also emerge when libbitcoin supports *pluggable consensus modules*, but this Wiki article only mentions this concept for a later article.

-The table below is a work-in-progress, but when completed will become an exemplar, providing important **"--version (-v)"** values.
+The table below is a work-in-progress, but when completed will become an exemplar, providing important `--version` values.
 The utility of these values is demonstrated by example sets #1, #4, #5, and #6 below for the **DASH** altcoin (row entry 6, or coin type 5) to demonstrate how BIPs 32, 38, 39 and 44 can be tightly integrated with minor extensions to coherently support altcoins using a unified codebase.
 It is very important for wallet developers to understand the concepts being espoused here to minimize wallet complexity while supporting multiple currencies simultaneously using a common BIP 32 hierarchical deterministic (HD) framework.

 The accuracy of portions of this table are not absolute (currently ~90% accuracy, with strong source code URL trace-ability to the right) until vetted by others, but the pattern for its application to altcoins is well understood.
 The table below extends and complements [SLIP 44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) referenced within [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
 The table below also complements the [List of Address Prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes) top Table's "Hex" column for row entries containing two hex digits.